panoply/syncify/readme.md

 An array list of glob path patterns to `.liquid` **section** files.
 These will be written to the `sections` directory of your defined `output` path.
 Sections can be structured within sub-directories.
 If a section file is determined to be deeply nested in such a way then this option will enable parent directory name prefixing to be applied the output filenames.

 If the section input path is `source/sections/index/some-file.liquid` then the filename will be prefixed with `index` so when referencing it within themes you'd need to use `index_some-file.liquid` in `{% section %}` tags.
-Prefixing is helpful when you have a large number of sections and want to avoid name collusions.
+Prefixing is helpful when you have a large number of sections and want to avoid name collusion's.
 You can only control what sub-directories should have prefexing applied using the `global[]` option or alternatively do not reference paths to sections which contain sub directories.

 See [Sections](#sections).